Ishaan-Jog/ishaans-portfolio/README.md

 # Ishaan Jog Portfolio

-This is a personal portfolio website for a computer engineering student.
+This is my personal portfolio website created using React.
 The site is designed to feel minimal, professional, and easy to explore.

 ## What the portfolio includes